dmkgll/dmkgll/_posts/2022-05-20-kyc-critical-mass.md

 people will stop entering the Bitcoin economy through regulated, KYC channels.

-The point is that the longtime viability of your privacy strategy on Bitcoin depends at least in part upon forces largely outside of your control.
+The point is that the longterm viability of your privacy strategy on Bitcoin depends at least in part upon the privacy of other people.
 KYC affects us all.